twentyciasia/100-days-of-code/log-nhatnong.md

 ### D3
 Today I was done the signup function.
 I had some trouble with express route and controller, I spend 2 hours getting to know it.

+### D4
+Today I was done the signin function.
+User login with email and password, if success will be return JWT token, if failed will be return error message.